It's a great, big world and we’re so stoked that you’re about to get out there and explore it!

 As you book your trip, make sure you check to see whether or not you'll need a visa to travel.
 A visa is a document issued by the country or countries you're visiting, which grants you permission to travel there for a certain number of days.

 For most of Europe, the U.K., and many countries in Asia and Latin America, U.S. passport holders can travel without a visa or receive one on arrival.
-But, if you do need a visa and you show up for your flight without it you won’t be allowed to board the plane which will be a major bummer and loss of your hard earned money.
+If you do need a visa though and you show up for your flight without it you won’t be allowed to board the plane -- talk about major bummer and loss of your hard-earned money.

 Gone are the days when you need to carry cash or travelers cheques (what are those?!) to travel overseas.
 Now, thanks to the internet, it's much easier to manage and access money while traveling all over the world.